 Compared to ordinary birdseed feeders, bird baths, and hummingbird feeders, taking steps to attract finches to a yard or window is relatively simple.
-This is especially true if the better-designed thistle-seed (also known as nyjer) feeders are purchased and installed according to the manufacturer’s instructions.
+This is especially true if the better-designed nyjer-seed feeders are purchased and installed according to the manufacturer’s instructions.

-NEVER use ordinary birdseed feeders for thistle-seed, as the design of most birdseed feeders is such that much of the thistle-seed will end up on the ground.
-When that happens, the clumps of thistle seed will attract rodents much as do ordinary birdseed feeders.
-Specialized thistle-seed/nyjer feeders must be used.
+NEVER use ordinary birdseed feeders for nyjer-seed, as the design of most birdseed feeders is such that much of the nyjer-seed will end up on the ground.
+When that happens, the clumps of nyjer seed will attract rodents much as do ordinary birdseed feeders.
+Specialized nyjer feeders must be used.
 Though sock feeders can be a good choice where squirrels and other animals are not problematic, they are poor choices in most locales.
 Rigid tubes of plastic, with a surrounding superstructure that prevents squirrels from accessing the seed, is almost always the best choice.

-More than 24 species of birds are commonly attracted to thistle-seed feeders, and they include some of the most beautiful, and colorful birds found in North America:
+More than 24 species of birds are commonly attracted to nyjer-seed feeders, and they include some of the most beautiful, and colorful birds found in North America: